grug/code-setup/README.md

-# code-setup
+# my-setup

-This is how I have my machine set up for development.
+This is my preferred development setup.

 ## Operating System